Legal Claim Assistant

 3. Get medical evaluation

-Even if injuries seem limited get checked.
+Even if your injuries seem minor, get checked.
 Some injuries are not obvious at rest and early evaluation matters.

 4. Document the scene

-Take photos of vehicles objects roadway conditions and damage.
+Take photos of the vehicles, objects, roadway conditions, and damage.
 This helps establish what happened later.

 5. Exchange insurance information